DoLong3304/RSA_Testing/README.md

 Generates temporary keys for each power-of-two bit size in a range; measures encryption and decryption wall-clock time plus the size of the produced ciphertext.

 ### 2.6 Naive Brute Force Demo
-Attempts trial division factoring of n (only feasible for tiny key sizes).
+Attempts factoring of n using selectable algorithms:
+- `auto` (default): tries Pollard’s p−1 (small bounds), then Pollard’s Rho (Floyd), then falls back to trial division.
+- `rho`: Pollard’s Rho with Floyd cycle detection.
+- `p1`: Pollard’s p−1 with small smoothness bound (fast if p−1 is B-smooth).
+- `trial`: naive trial division (slow, worst case).
 Each key size attempt is time-limited.
 - Default per-key time limit: `LIMIT_SECONDS` (defined in `test_module.h`, default 600 seconds).
-- You can override the time limit when running via CLI or interactive mode (details below).
+- You can override via CLI or interactive mode (details below).
 - On success, reconstruct φ and d, then verify by decrypting a test sample; otherwise prints a timeout result.

 ### 2.7 Security Notes